World War I: Armistices and capitulations

 The collapse of the Central Powers came swiftly.
 Bulgaria was the first to sign an armistice, the Armistice of Salonica on 29 September 1918.
-German Emperor Wilhelm II in his telegram to Bulgarian Tsar Ferdinand I described situation: "Disgraceful!
+Wilhelm II, in a telegram to Tsar Ferdinand I of Bulgaria described the situation thus: "Disgraceful!
 62,000 Serbs decided the war!".
-On the same day, the German Supreme Army Command informed Kaiser Wilhelm II and the Imperial Chancellor Count Georg von Hertling, that the military situation facing Germany was hopeless.
+On the same day, the German Supreme Army Command informed Wilhelm II and the Imperial Chancellor Count Georg von Hertling, that the military situation facing Germany was hopeless.

 On 24 October, the Italians began a push that rapidly recovered territory lost after the Battle of Caporetto.
-This culminated in the Battle of Vittorio Veneto, which marked the end of the Austro-Hungarian Army as an effective fighting force.
+This culminated in the Battle of Vittorio Veneto, marking the end of the Austro-Hungarian Army as an effective fighting force.
 The offensive also triggered the disintegration of the Austro-Hungarian Empire.
 During the last week of October, declarations of independence were made in Budapest, Prague, and Zagreb.
 On 29 October, the imperial authorities asked Italy for an armistice, but the Italians continued advancing, reaching Trento, Udine, and Trieste.
-On 3 November, Austria-Hungary sent a flag of truce to ask for an armistice (Armistice of Villa Giusti).
-The terms, arranged by telegraph with the Allied Authorities in Paris, were communicated to the Austrian commander and accepted.
-The Armistice with Austria was signed in the Villa Giusti, near Padua, on 3November.
+On 3 November, Austria-Hungary sent a flag of truce and accepted the Armistice of Villa Giusti, arranged with the Allied Authorities in Paris.
 Austria and Hungary signed separate armistices following the overthrow of the Habsburg monarchy.
-In the following days, the Italian Army occupied Innsbruck and all Tyrol with over 20,000 soldiers.

-On 30 October, the Ottoman Empire capitulated, signing the Armistice of Mudros.
+In the following days, the Italian Army occupied Innsbruck and all Tyrol, with over 20,000 soldiers.
+On 30 October, the Ottoman Empire capitulated, and signed the Armistice of Mudros.

-On 11 November, at 5:00 am, an armistice with Germany was signed in a railroad carriage at Compiègne.
-At 11 am on 11 November 1918—"the eleventh hour of the eleventh day of the eleventh month"—a ceasefire came into effect.
-During the six hours between the signing of the armistice and its taking effect, opposing armies on the Western Front began to withdraw from their positions, but fighting continued along many areas of the front, as commanders wanted to capture territory before the war ended.
-The occupation of the Rhineland took place following the Armistice.
-The occupying armies consisted of American, Belgian, British and French forces.